Omega-Femdom-Bot/documentation/docs/Comands/Economy.md

 `/hourly`
 :::
 ### Balance
-Check server member's or your balance using this command.
+Check your balance, or that of other server member's, using this command.
 :::important syntax
 `/balance` `member`
 :::
-`member` the member you want to check the balance cash.
+`member` The member you wish to check the balance of.
 ### Bank Transactions
 :::important syntax
 `/deposit` `amount`<br/>
 `/withdraw` `amount`
 :::
-`amount` you want to deposit/withdraw from the bank.
+`amount` How much you would like to deposit/withdraw from the bank.
 ### Give
 Using this command give cash to server members.
 :::important syntax